Uncertainty surrounds Democratic primary as Ohio scraps vote | WTOP

 The tumult has left the campaign in a state of suspended animation.
 In-person rallies have been replaced with sometimes-awkward virtual events.

 Sanders, the last Democrat standing between Biden and the nomination, isn’t planning to drop out.
-Although his campaign looked to have nowhere to go after a big loss last week in Michigan, top advisers now see no downside to staying in the race as they assess how the coming days and weeks unfold.
+His campaign looked to have nowhere to go after a big loss last week in Michigan, and another blow landed Monday night when Biden was declared the winner of the primary in Washington state, giving him victories in five out of six states that voted March 10.
+Yet Sanders’ top advisers see no downside to staying in the race as they assess how the coming days and weeks unfold.

-On Monday night, Sanders staged a virtual rally featuring himself, rocker Neil Young and activist actress Daryl Hannah.
+Sanders staged a virtual rally Monday night featuring himself, rocker Neil Young and activist actress Daryl Hannah.
 He also released a video criticizing Biden for suggesting as a senator that he’d be willing to cut Social Security benefits — a line of attack he employed frequently during Sunday’s debate.

 “I don’t have to tell anybody that we are living in a very unprecedented and strange moment in the history of our country,” Sanders said, urging supporters that it may be time to “rethink our value system, rethink many of the systems we operate under.”